brighton36/rvgp/README.md

-# rvgp - Plain Text Accounting automation and workflow with ruby and rake.
+# rvgp - A plain text accounting framework for ruby on rake.
 A workflow tool to:
 - (R)econcile bank-downloaded csv's into categorized pta journals.
-- (V)alidate the files, to protect against errors.
+- (V)alidate your accounting, to protect against errors.
-- Generate (G)rids, aka 'spreadsheets', of your cumulative and analytic calculations.
+- (G)rid the data!
+Make 'spreadsheets' based on analytic calculations from your journals.
 - (P)lot your grids, and generate meaningful graphs of your finances.

 # 📑 Table of Contents